rdemint/tailwind-nextjs-blog/data/authors/default.md

 github: https://github.com
 ---

 Raines Demint is a medical device professional on a mission to improve the way quality management systems are designed, built, maintained, and audited.
 He is interested in boundary-spanning to solve medical device challenges that are not unique to the industry.
+Want to share some ideas, collaborate, or just say hi?
+Connect with Raines on linkedIn.